JEE Main Important Chemistry formulas

 An internal choice of approximately 33% would be provided.

-Students should refer to the following CBSE Class 10 Science books to prepare well for the examination:
+Students should follow the CBSE Class 10 Science reference books mentioned below to prepare well for the examination:

 Assessment of Practical Skills in Science- Class X- CBSE Publication